-If you are having a website translated, consider using professional translators with a working knowledge of SEO.
-It can be difficult to strike a balance between making a marketing text both user-friendly and optimised for search engines but a good translator should be able to do so.
+If you are having a website translated, use professional translators with a working knowledge of SEO.
+It can be difficult to strike a balance between making a marketing text both user-friendly and optimised for search engines but a good translator should be able to achieve that.

 Want to find out more about how our transcreation experts can help bring your content to life and make it work for you in your target markets?
 Contact us today to discuss your requirements!